Datatab

 Disadvantage of the analytical tests for normal distribution

-Let's say the distribution in your population deviates very slightly from the normal distribution.
-Then you will get a very large p-value with a very small sample and thus assume that the data is normally distributed.
-However, if you take a larger sample, then the p-value becomes smaller and smaller, even though the samples come from the same population with the same distribution.
-With a very large sample, you can even get a p-value that is smaller than 0.05 and thus reject the null hypothesis that it is a normal distribution.
+If we assume that the distribution in the population deviates only slightly from the normal distribution, we will get a very large p-value with a very small sample and therefore assume that the data are normally distributed.
+However, if you take a larger sample, the p-value gets smaller and smaller, even though the samples are from the same population with the same distribution.
+With a very large sample, you can even get a p-value of less than 0.05, rejecting the null hypothesis of normal distribution.

 Graphical test for normal distribution